-The anchor windlass is powered, at the helm, by a switch on the control station switch panel (See figure 2.17.1).
+The anchor windlass is powered, at the helm, by the "WINDLASS" switch on the control station switch panel (See figure 2.17.1).

-Activation of the windlass is controlled by a switch located to the left of the power switch.
+Activation of the windlass is controlled by the "UP/ DOWN switch located under the power switch.
 The activation switch is a momentary type switch, which means that there must be constant pressure applied to operate the anchor windlass and raise or lower the anchor.